 - Cut back on Meat Dishes – Eating less meat has been proven to be much easier on the planet and our environment.
 Serve more vegetable, potato and fruit dishes in lieu of meat dishes.

-- Eat Your Leftovers – nothing says waste of energy and resources like throwing out good food.
+- Eat all of Your Leftovers – nothing says waste of energy and resources like throwing out good food.
 Find recipes that your family will love using Thanksgiving leftovers.
 Make a big batch of turkey noodle soup and freeze it for later in the month.
+Leftover turkey sandwiches

 And don’t forget to be thankful.
 This holiday season, don’t forget to go around the table and have each person say what they are thankful for.
 Being thankful uses no resources, is good for the environment, and is always good for the heart.